nevma/responsiville/README.md

 Support
 --------

-Support is free, but now guaranteed.
+Support is free, but not guaranteed.
 We develop this framework because we need it ourselves first.

 GPL License